Please find below our most commonly asked questions. If you have a question not addressed below, please email [email protected].

 Funding opportunities are outlined on the Tuition & Funding page.

 We offer many opportunities to connect throughout the year in-person and virtually and on- and off-campus.
-Applicants who are unable to attend a scheduled event on our Admissions Events Calendar are welcome to visit throughout the week, but unfortunately we can't always guarantee a personalized visit with faculty.
-Brown University also offers a new virtual campus tour.
+Applicants are encouraged to attend events on our Admissions Events Calendar and to tour the School of Public Health virtually.
+Brown University also offers a virtual campus tour.